Do Mary Sue Tests Work?

 I’ve put some comics twice because the test can be used in two ways: for fanfic, and for and non-fanfic characters.
 To avoid any judgement calls, I’ve graphed everything both ways: +’s are for fanfic scores, ×’s for “original character”, and you’ll see both on top of each other (✳) where it doesn’t make a difference.

 And overall, it doesn’t.
-The rate for the fanfic-section scores is 2.3 views/month, not much less than 2.6 if I assume everything’s original.
-Either way, the maths says it’s not by accident: I’m 95%+ sure this isn’t luck.
+The rate for the fanfic-section scores is 2.3 views/month, not much less than the 2.6 if I assume everything’s original.
+Either way, the maths say it’s not by accident: I’m 95%+ sure this isn’t luck.
 (If you know your statistics, that’s p = 0.00316 for original characters, and 0.00272 for fanfic).

 But the maths isn’t the whole story.
 With how that graph looks, I suspect a case of Simpson’s Paradox: Do the sums with all the data, and popular comics score high.
 Slice it differently, and the top scorers might be the least popular.
 For instance, imagine if I hadn’t scored the arc from Weird Tales of Elderfield to Wargyrl.